Sak1012/SchedulePlay/README.md

 - Falls back to the current Apple Music song via AppleScript when there are no imminent events.

 ## Getting started
-1. Open `AppleMenubarCalendar.xcodeproj` in Xcode 15 or newer.
+1. Open `SchedulePlay.xcodeproj` in Xcode 15 or newer.
-2. Select the `AppleMenubarCalendar` scheme and a "My Mac" destination.
+2. Select the `SchedulePlay` scheme and a "My Mac" destination.
 3. Update the signing team or bundle identifier if needed.
 4. Build & run.
 The first launch requests calendar access and Apple Music scripting access.
 5. The status text automatically refreshes every minute; use the menu's Refresh button to update immediately.